Takeda Shingen: Conflict with the Oda–Tokugawa alliance

-In early 1573, Shingen decided to make a drive for Kyoto at the urgings of the shōgun Ashikaga Yoshiaki.
-While seeking a route from Kōfu to Kyoto, Shingen moved to challenge the Oda–Tokugawa alliance in the Battle of Mikatagahara, one of the most famous battles of Takeda Shingen's campaigns, and one of the best demonstrations of his cavalry-based tactics.
+In 1573, Shingen decided to march on Kyoto at the urging of the shōgun Ashikaga Yoshiaki.
+While seeking a route from Kōfu to Kyoto, Shingen moved to challenge the Oda–Tokugawa alliance in the Battle of Mikatagahara, the most famous battle of Shingen's campaigns, and one of the best demonstrations of his cavalry-based tactics.
 It was also one of Tokugawa Ieyasu's worst defeats, and complete disaster was only narrowly averted.
 Shingen stopped his advance temporarily due to outside influences, which allowed the Tokugawa clan to prepare for battle again.
-In mid 1573, he led a formidable force of over 30,000 into Tokugawa territories in Tōtōmi, Mikawa, and Mino provinces.
+Shingen later led a formidable force of over 30,000 men into Mikawa Province.

 Death

-Once he entered Mikawa Province in February 1573, Shingen besieged Noda Castle, but then died in his siege camp at the age of 51.
+Once he entered Mikawa Province in 1573, Shingen besieged Noda Castle, but on May 13, 1573, he died at the age of 51.
 The exact circumstances surrounding his death are unknown.
 Some accounts say he succumbed to an old war wound, some say a sniper had wounded him earlier, and others that he died of pneumonia.
 He was buried at Erin-ji temple in what is now Kōshū, Yamanashi.

 After Shingen's death, Takeda Katsuyori became the daimyō of the Takeda clan.
 Katsuyori was ambitious and wanted to continue his father's legacy.
 He moved to take Tokugawa forts.
 However, an allied force of Tokugawa Ieyasu and Oda Nobunaga dealt a crushing blow to the Takeda in the Battle of Nagashino, when Nobunaga's matchlock-armed infantry destroyed the Takeda cavalry.
-Nobunaga and Ieyasu seized the opportunity to defeat the weakened Takeda clan led by Takeda Katsuyori.
+Nobunaga and Ieyasu seized the opportunity to defeat the weakened Takeda clan led by Katsuyori.
 Later, in the Battle of Tenmokuzan, Katsuyori committed suicide after the battle and the Takeda clan never recovered.